-epartment of Energy (DOE) Order 458.1, Radiation Protection of the Public and the Environment, establishes dose limits for the public and onsite plants and animals.
-These dose limits are established to protect the public and environment from the potential effects of radiation released during DOE radiological operations.
-To ensure that radiation exposure does not exceed the DOE public dose limit of 100 mrem/year (yr), the Savannah River Site (SRS) calculates the potential dose to the public from radioactive releases in air and water through all reasonable exposure pathways.
+epartment of Energy (DOE) Order 458.1, "Radiation Protection of the Public and the Environment," establishes dose limits for the public and plants and animals that are onsite.
+DOE establishes these dose limits to protect the public and environment from the potential effects of radiation released during radiological operations.
+To document that radiation exposure does not exceed the DOE public dose limit of 100 millirem/year (mrem/yr), the Savannah River Site (SRS) calculates the potential dose to the public from radioactive releases in air and water through all reasonable exposure pathways.
 SRS also considers and quantifies exposure pathways that are nontypical and not included in the standard dose calculations to the representative person.
 These apply to conservative and unlikely scenarios, such as a member of the public eating fish caught only from the mouths of SRS streams, or to special scenarios, such as hunters who participate in onsite hunts.
 In addition, DOE Order 458.1 establishes authorized surface contamination limits, which allow SRS to release personal and real property unconditionally.
 SRS performs radiological surveys on all equipment considered for release and follows applicable procedures.

-2018 Highlights
+2019 Highlights

 Dose to the Offsite Representative Person-To comply with the DOE all-pathway dose limit of 100 mrem/yr, SRS conservatively adds the doses to the offsite representative person from both Site liquid and air pathways.
-In 2018, the dose to the offsite representative person was 0.19 mrem from liquid releases and 0.082 mrem from air releases.
-The total representative person dose was 0.27 mrem, which is 0.27% of the 100 mrem/yr DOE dose limit.
+In 2019, the dose to the offsite representative person was 0.16 mrem from liquid releases and 0.018 mrem from air releases.
+The total representative person dose was 0.18 mrem, which is 0.18% of the 100 mrem/yr DOE dose limit.

-Comparison of DOE's 100 mrem/yr Dose Limit to SRS's 2018 All-Pathway Dose of 0.27 mrem
+Comparison of DOE's 100 mrem/yr Dose Limit to SRS's 2019 All-Pathway Dose of 0.18 mrem

-2018 Highlights (continued)
+2019 Highlights (continued)